johnagbola/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1-confused_smiley: A script that displays a confused smiley "(Ôo)'
 2-hellofile: A script which Display the content of the /etc/passwd file.
 3-twofiles: Display the content of /etc/passwd and /etc/hosts
+4-lastlines: A script that Display the last 10 lines of /etc/passwd.